Pragati2531/order_summary_card_CSS/README.md

   3. Proceed to Payment
   4. Cancel subscription

-This is the demo the frontend design built using HTML and CSS.
+This is the demo frontend design built using HTML and CSS.